-Regular readers will have heard me mention my farmer friend Clive Bright before (aka 'The Rare Ruminaire').
+Regular readers will have heard me mention my farmer friend Clive Bright before (aka 'The Rare Ruminare').
 He farms his 50 or so acres of Sligo countryside with the lightest touch and produces the most incredible organic beef which he sells direct online.

 Clive is an inspiring steward of his land which is farmed to create a species rich grassland able to support healthy animals without relying on supplementary feeds.
 His Hereford, Shorthorn and Angus herd is 100% grass fed (no high protein grain mixes for fast weight gain) using clever 'holistic grazing' techniques to extend the grass season.